yiwen-luo/After-Work-Ride-Pattern/uber_surge/README.md

 	- `plot.py` read the csv data file and analyzed the averaged surge multiplier information for further use.
 It stored the favored surge information from noon to midnight to a local tsv file, for the use to plot Google charts.
 The stored data format could be checked by taking look at the `data.tsv` file.
 Usage is `python plot.py`.
 - `database.py`
 	- `database.py` contains utility functions for accessing AWS DynamoDB, such as creating tables, insert items into tables, delete tables and get the access of the table.
+- `database_weather.py`
+	- `database_weather.py` is for weather data storage and has the same function with database.py
+- `database_incident.py`
+	- `database_incident.py` is for incident data storage and has the same function with database.py
 - `index.html`
 	- `index.html` is used to plot the uber surge multiplier vs time range by using Google Chart.
 One could just open the html file in Firefox.
 Chrome does not perform perfect since it assures one to deploy the web application on a server.
 It uses `d3js` to open the local tsv file and extracts the data as required json array.
+- `weather.py`
+	- `weather.py` does similar job to retrieve weather information.
-- `mapquest.py`
+- `incident.py`
-	- `mapquest.py` does similar job to retrieve incident information.
+	- `incident.py` does similar job to retrieve incident information.
 - `location.json`
 	- `location.json` contains geolocation of the 6 companies we choose as our target of investigation.
 - [`config.cfg`]